Setsunai/Scouting-Gamemode/README.md

+v.1.03-1.16.4
+Editors Note: This is to solve the problem for spectators to tp in different dimension, but not being sent back to the origional dimension.

 # Scouting Gamemode
 A Minecraft datapack that adds a survival friendly spectator mode

 Use `/trigger scout` to toggle the scouting mode

-Note: It's probably a good idea to run `/forceload remove all` every now and again until forceloads are reliably removed
+It's probably a good idea to run `/forceload remove all` every now and again until forceloads are reliably removed

 ### Installing/Uninstalling
-To install, download the [latest release](https://github.com/ThatRumbu/Scouting-Gamemode/releases/latest) and add it to your [world]/datapacks folder
+To install, clone the download and add it to your [world]/datapacks folder

 To uninstall, run `/function scouting:uninstall` and follow the prompt.
 ### Features